-Fernando Montaño, a Soloist with the Royal Ballet, two time winner of the Latin-UK Awards (LUKAS awards) and judge for Colombia’s Dancing with the Stars, has been our patron for 6 years.
+Fernando Montaño, a Soloist with the Royal Ballet, two-time winner of the Latin-UK Awards (LUKAS awards) and judge for Colombia’s Dancing with the Stars, has been our patron for several years.
 We are very proud to have his support and grateful for his dedication to fundraising and promoting our work in both the UK and Colombia.

 Having grown up in a poor neighbourhood in the Colombian city of Cali, Fernando understands the risks children and young people in Colombia face.
 He says,